vilbak/pdp-assessment/SCALABILITY.md

 All user-facing text lives in `config/strings.ts` and dates use `Intl`.
 Later you swap `strings.ts` for i18next / react-intl — there's no hardcoded copy to hunt down first.

-**Server-side rendering (SSR).**
-The api layer is plain async + React Query, which can prefetch on the server.
-This is the one that needs care: the Zustand stores are module singletons, so on the server they'd leak state between users (you'd give each request its own store), and `persist` touches `localStorage` (guard it on the server).

 ## Where new complexity should live